Meet The Reishi Mushroom: The “Mushroom of Immortality” aka Ganoderma Lucidum.

 This means Reishi might be a good choice for those with autoimmune disorders, because Reishi mushroom is very good in normalizing the immune response of the body.

-Fast facts on Reishi:
+Fascinating notes on Reishi:

 - Reishi mushroom may promote liver regeneration.

 - Natural killer cells in Reishi may work to remove mutated cells from the body.
-(It is also a a good source of antioxidants)
+(It is also a good source of antioxidants)

 - Studies suggest that it may be highly therapeutic for people with neurodegenerative disorders such a Alzheimer’s and dementia.